The plot thickens when Patel is found alive in the Castle wreckage, treated & interrogated.

 Near morning, as he began to sip his first coffee that a crew member had brought over for him, he was urgently summoned again.
 A body had been found amidst the wreckage.

 The man was unconscious and barely breathing, but didn’t seem to have suffered much visible damage.
-Luttu and Pringle were also still about, helping out the crews out of a sense of personal guilt.
+Luttu and Pringle were also still about, helping out the crews out of a sense of personal guilt and shame.

 “What now M6?” asked a detective.